 Those that were truly zero waste were definitely not vegan because the only fast biodegrading compostable floss solution came in the form of silk, a production process that typically involves boiling silkworms alive in their cocoon.

 Some companies have started using “peace silk”, which is harvested from vacated cocoons rather than occupied ones.
 This supposedly makes it “cruelty-free” but even this is no guarantee.

 The domesticated breeds of silkworms used hatch moths that can’t actually fly, see, or eat.
 They’re allowed to hatch pretty much for the sole purpose of laying more eggs, from which a large percentage of the larvae will just be allowed to starve.

 Threads aside, for a while many comparable “zero waste” dental flosses still came in plastic bags!
 Where was the logic there?!

-Fortunately, the sustainable floss game has been seriously upped over the last couple years and we were able to string together a pretty solid list of vegan and non-vegan zero waste floss options.
+Fortunately, the sustainable floss game has been seriously upped over the last couple years and we were able to string together a pretty solid list of vegan and eco friendly dental floss options.

 In doing so, we seek products that are: